News Topic:

 Featured Profile

-Four alumni of our Investigative Reporting Program and its managing editor are among those honored in the 2023 Investigative Reporters and Editors (IRE) Awards.
+Two investigations that emerged from UC Berkeley Journalism’s Investigative Reporting Program and other groundbreaking stories by faculty and alums were honored in the 2024 Investigative Reporters and Editors (IRE) Awards, announced this week.
 The prestigious annual contest recognizes the most outstanding watchdog journalism of the year by print, broadcast and online media.
-Brett Murphy (’16) is on the team of “Friends of the Court”…
+On the heels…

 Read More